 The table below summarises a way to think about the different participation models.

-Payment system participant model considerations
+Payment system participant model considerations | |||

-Indicative number of payments200,000 - 2M per year2M - 20M per year20M+ per year
+Indicative number of payments | 200,000 - 2M per year | 2M - 20M per year | 20M+ per year |

-- Market-leading foreign PI/EMI addressing the UK market
+- Market-leading UK PI/EMI - Market-leading foreign PI/EMI addressing the UK market - Growing bank |

-- PI/EMI looking to obtain UK banking licence
+- Established bank - PI/EMI looking to obtain UK banking licence |

 The third payment services directive (PSD3) aims to modernise the European retail payment systems, increase consumer controls over their data and reduce fraud.
 The proposal - to be clarified over the coming years - encompasses six main areas of action, one of which aims at democratising access to retail payment systems for financial innovators.